We don't know what causes most kidney cancers. But some factors may increase your risk of getting it.

 Risk factors for kidney cancer

-Being very overweight (obese) increases the risk of getting kidney cancer.
+Being overweight or very overweight (obese) increases the risk of getting kidney cancer.
 This causes 24 out of every 100 kidney cancers (24%).
-So around a quarter of kidney cancers (25% in men and 22% in women).
+So around a quarter of kidney cancers.

 Obese means that your body mass index (BMI) is 30 or higher.
 More roughly, this means that your weight is at least 25% higher than the top of the healthy range for your height.
 Your BMI is worked out by comparing your height and weight.

 Being overweight causes changes in hormones in the body, particularly for women.
 It could be this change in the body’s hormone balance that increases the risk of kidney cancer.

-Smokers also have up to 3 times the risk of developing cancer of the central area of the kidney (the renal pelvis) compared to non smokers.
-But your risk falls if you stop smoking.
-After 10 years it becomes the same as any other non smoker.
+Your risk falls if you stop smoking.
+After 10 years it becomes nearly the same as any other non smoker.

 People with kidney failure have their blood filtered by a machine about twice a week.
 This is called dialysis.
 People having long term kidney dialysis have an increased risk of developing kidney cysts.
 This increases the risk of kidney cancer.